hi hi hi you may have learned about this when u were like 2 years old but pls bear with me here

 the player won't have to worry about or learn the bullet pattens from the boss

-this doesn't sound very "frenetic dashy time-trial bullet hell kill the boss as fast as possible and dodge huge sweeping ffxiv attacks" at all
+this doesn't sound very "frenetic dashy time-trial bullet hell kill the boss as fast as possible and dodge huge stage-wide sweeping ffxiv attacks"

-but, don't be mistaken, it's not a bad idea. it could work in other games that are really similar, but with different visions. gungeon uses it well. try the exercise again:
+but, it's not a bad idea. it could work in other games that are really similar, but with different visions. gungeon uses it well. try the exercise again:

 the player can kick over tables for cover. and then what?